jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 `registry.local` will be backed up during the upgrade process.
 This only includes images other than |prod| system and application images.
 These images are limited to 5 GB in total size.
 If the system contains more than 5 GB of these images, the upgrade start will fail.
+For information on back up and restore, see :ref:`backing-up-starlingx-system-data`.

 The following prerequisites apply to a |prod-dc| upgrade management service.